 After her second postdoctoral project in public health in Munich ended, Betty moved back to the UK to take up a post as a postdoctoral researcher in the VEEPH group at the RVC in September 2013.

 Betty is an infectious disease epidemiologist whose motivation is to improve the health and welfare of livestock (and humans).

-Betty's research interests include the epidemiology of infectious diseases in livestock and public health, animal health surveillance and economics, as well as anticmicrobial resistance.
+Betty's research interests include the epidemiology of infectious diseases in livestock and public health, animal health surveillance and economics.
 Ongoing and completed projects Betty has been involved in at the RVC include:

 - An AHDB Dairy funded study looking at the effects of Johne's Disease on milk production and reproductive traits at 1st and 2nd lactations, with Javier Guitian.

 - A study looking at barriers to efficient poultry production in SE Asia (Bangladesh, India, Pakistan and Sri Lanka) .

 - The Fleming Fund (Wellcome Trust) funded scoping study: An analysis of the animal/human interface with a focus on low and middle income countries to tackle global Antimicrobial Resistance, with Jonathan Rushton.